-2. Some bicycles come equipped with pedals that have sharp and potentially dangerous surfaces.
+- lack - 2.
+Some bicycles come equipped with pedals that have sharp and potentially dangerous surfaces.
 These surfaces are designed to add safety by increasing adhesion between the rider's shoe and the pedal.
-If your bicycle has this which must be practiced until it becomes instinctive. type of high-performance pedal, you must take extra care Clipless pedals require shoes and cleats which are to avoid serious injury from the pedals' sharp surfaces. compatible with the make and model pedal being used.
-Based on your riding style or skill level, you may prefer a Many clipless pedals are designed to allow the rider less aggressive pedal design, or chose to ride with shin pads. to adjust the amount of force needed to engage or Your dealer can show you a number of options and make disengage the foot.
-Follow the pedal manufacturer's suitable recommendations. instructions, or ask your dealer to show you how to make this adjustment.
-Use the easiest setting until engaging 3.
+If your bicycle has this type of high-performance pedal, you must take extra care to avoid serious injury from the pedals' sharp surfaces.
+Based on your riding style or skill level, you may prefer a less aggressive pedal design, or chose to ride with shin pads.
+Your dealer can show you a number of options and make suitable recommendations. - 3.
 Toeclips and straps are a means to keep feet correctly positioned and engaged with the pedals.
-The toeclip and disengaging becomes a reflex action, but always positions the ball of the foot over the pedal spindle, which make sure that there is sufficient tension to prevent unintended release of your foot from the pedal. gives maximum pedaling power.
+The toeclip positions the ball of the foot over the pedal spindle, which gives maximum pedaling power.
 The toe strap, when tightened, keeps the foot engaged throughout the rotation cycle of the pedal.
 While toeclips and straps give some benefit with any kind of shoe, they work most effectively with cycling shoes designed for use with toeclips.
 Your dealer can explain how toeclips and straps work.
-Shoes with deep treaded soles or welts which might make it more difficult for you to insert or remove your foot should Practice is required to learn to engage and disengage not be used with toeclips and straps. the foot safely.
-Until engaging and disengaging the foot becomes a reflex action, the technique requires WARNING: Getting into and out of pedals with concentration which can distract the rider's attention, toeclips and straps requires skill which can only be causing the rider to lose control and fall.
-Practice acquired with practice.
-Until it becomes a reflex action, engaging and disengaging clipless pedals in a place the technique requires concentration which can distract where there are no obstacles, hazards or traffic; and the rider's attention, causing you to lose control and be sure to follow the pedal manufacturer's setup fall.
-Practice the use of toeclips and straps where there and service instructions.
-If you do not have the are no obstacles, hazards or traffic.
-Keep the straps manufacturer's instructions, see your dealer or contact loose, and don't tighten them until your technique and the manufacturer. confidence in getting in and out of the pedals warrants it.
+Shoes with deep treaded soles or welts which might make it more difficult for you to insert or remove your foot should not be used with toeclips and straps.

+WARNING: Getting into and out of pedals with toeclips and straps requires skill which can only be acquired with practice.
+Until it becomes a reflex action, the technique requires concentration which can distract the rider's attention, causing you to lose control and fall.
+Practice the use of toeclips and straps where there are no obstacles, hazards or traffic.
+Keep the straps loose, and don't tighten them until your technique and confidence in getting in and out of the pedals warrants it.
 Never ride in traffic with your toe straps tight.
-F) BICYCLE SUSPENSION

-4. Clipless pedals (sometimes called "step-in pedals") Many bicycles are equipped with suspension systems. are another means to keep feet securely in the correct There are many different types of suspension systems position for maximum pedaling efficiency.
-They have a too many to deal with individually in this Manual.
-If your plate, called a "cleat," on the sole of the shoe, which clicks bicycle has a suspension system of any kind, be sure to into a mating spring-loaded fixture on the pedal.
-They read and follow the suspension manufacturer's setup and only engage or disengage with a very specific motion
+4. Clipless pedals (sometimes called "step-in pedals") are another means to keep feet securely in the correct position for maximum pedaling efficiency.
+They have a plate, called a "cleat," on the sole of the shoe, which clicks into a mating spring-loaded fixture on the pedal.
+They only engage or disengage with a very specific motion which must be practiced until it becomes instinctive.
+Clipless pedals require shoes and cleats which are compatible with the make and model pedal being used.